Hi. We're Jack and Seth.

 We're two normal guys with one big idea.

-Jack C. Newell is an award winning filmmaker, commercial director, and public art enthusiast.
+Jack C. Newell (Co-Founder) is an award winning filmmaker, commercial director, and public art enthusiast.
 He is the writer, producer, and director of films that have screened across the United States and abroad, including the Montreal World Film Festival, Chicago International Film Festival, and Cannes Film Festival Short Film Corner.

 Close Quarters, his first feature length film, can be seen on iTunes and Amazon VOD.
 His second feature length film, Open Tables, was shot in some of Chicago’s finest restaurants as well as in Paris, France, is now available on iTunes.
 His feature length documentary, How to Build a School in Haiti, is currently in post-production.
 Courses, a feature length documentary about Chicago Chef Jake Bickelhaupt is set to come out in 2017.